Analysis | Fewer Americans are earning less than $15 an hour, but Black and Hispanic women make up a bigger share of them

 In a working paper circulated by the Federal Reserve Bank of Philadelphia, University of Southern California assistant professor Moussa Diop and his collaborators analyzed almost a million rental leases.
 They found when states raised their minimum wage, low-income renters in those states became 10 percent less likely to default.

-The state minimum-wage increases they analyzed were small compared to a federal hike from $7.25 to $15, Dip said, and thus the proposed federal move could be expected to have a larger effect.
+The state minimum-wage increases they analyzed were small compared to a federal hike from $7.25 to $15, Diop said, and thus the proposed federal move could be expected to have a larger effect.

 “When you raise the minimum wage, the rental market goes through an adjustment process over time causing rents to edge up,” Diop said.
 “But it doesn’t capture everything.
 People earning minimum wage are still much better off.”